pwyq/blog/_includes/_about/en.md

 #### Random Facts About Me
 1. I cut my own hair since high school.
-2. My right ankle sprained five times; all thanks to basketball :)
+2. My right ankle sprained 5 times; all thanks to basketball :)
 14. The number of facts == the number of times I travelled around the Sun
 3. I can grab a basketball hoop at a standard height, like an NBA one.
 4. Favourite colours are blue and green.
 These two must come together.